backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKA - Pod & Service Networking.md

 ### Multiple Containers inside a Pod
 - A pod can consist of one or more containers.
 - **From a network standpoint, each container within the pod shares the same networking namespace**.
-	- This gives each container access to the same network resources, such as the pod's IP address.
+	- This gives *each container access to the same network resources, such as the pod's IP address*.
 	- *Containers within the same pod can also communicate with each other over localhost*.
 	- Diagram:
 		- ![[attachments/Pasted image 20230530103134.png]]
--
+- We need to watch out for port conflicts when we’ve got multiple containers in the same pod.

+> [!note]- Although the multiple containers in a pod are in the same network namespace they **run in separate process namespaces**.
+> We won't be able to view other container's process PID.

 ## Service Networking
 - [[KodeCloud - CKA - Cluster Architecture#Kube proxy | Kube proxy]] manages the services.